code4kb/consumir-api-rest-vuejs/README.md

 npm install
 ```

-**Paso 3:** After successfully installing the packages, run this command:
+**Step 3:** After successfully installing the packages, run this command:

 ```
 npm run serve

 ```

-**Paso 4:** After executing the above command, the application will run and be available on the local test server:
+**Step 4:** After executing the above command, the application will run and be available on the local test server:

 [Server localhost:8080](http://localhost:8080)

-**Paso 5:** As a result, you should see something similar to this:
+**Step 5:** As a result, you should see something similar to this: